mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 Don't wait until emotion overwhelms, by then, it may be too late.
 Practice regularly so you are in touch with your emotions and practice right mindfulness to address feelings methodically.

 ### Chapter 12: Right Speech
 Unmindful speech can cause suffering in others.
 Cultivating loving speech and deep listening can bring joy to others.
+Right speech is based on right thinking.
+If our thoughts ar e

 #### Right speech is:
 - **speaking truthfully** when something is green we say it is green
 - **speaking strictly and accurately** you don't say one thing to one person and say it differently to another, you speak it strictly and directly.
 - **speaking without cruelty** you don't use words to injure, insult, or hurt.
-- **speaking without embellishment** do not exaggerate. exageration
+- **speaking without embellishment** do not exaggerate. exaggeration exists to fulfill an agenda.

 ### Chapter 13: Right Action